 When your parent starts to show signs of dementia, it’s best to start planning for the future right away.
 Don’t wait until symptoms worsen to look for long-term care options.
 Care communities often have wait lists, so start your search now and try to get in as soon as possible to avoid last-minute emergencies.

-It’s also a good idea to make sure the care communities you’re looking at offer both skilled care and memory care.
+It’s also a good idea to make sure the care communities you’re looking at offer both skilled care and memory support.
 The Apartment Community offers support for both physical and cognitive health issues, but some communities only offer one or the other.
 Make sure communities offer both if your loved one struggles in both areas.

 If you’re ready to start a conversation about your parent’s long-term care, contact us today by calling us at 800-533-6279 or contacting us online.